Nordson (NASDAQ:NDSN) Releases FY24 Earnings Guidance

-Nordson (NASDAQ:NDSN – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $9.45-9.65 for the period, compared to the consensus estimate of $9.51.
+Nordson (NASDAQ:NDSN – Get Free Report) updated its FY24 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $9.45-9.65 for the period, compared to the consensus earnings per share estimate of $9.51.
 The company issued revenue guidance of $2.665-2.705 billion, compared to the consensus revenue estimate of $2.65 billion.

-Nordson (NASDAQ:NDSN – Get Free Report) last issued its earnings results on Wednesday, August 21st.
-The industrial products company reported $2.41 earnings per share for the quarter, beating analysts’ consensus estimates of $2.33 by $0.08.
+Nordson (NASDAQ:NDSN – Get Free Report) last announced its quarterly earnings results on Wednesday, August 21st.
+The industrial products company reported $2.41 earnings per share for the quarter, topping the consensus estimate of $2.33 by $0.08.
 Nordson had a net margin of 18.23% and a return on equity of 20.20%.
-The firm had revenue of $661.60 million for the quarter, compared to analyst estimates of $656.49 million.
-During the same quarter last year, the business posted $2.35 earnings per share.
-The company’s quarterly revenue was up 2.0% on a year-over-year basis.
-As a group, research analysts predict that Nordson will post 9.52 EPS for the current fiscal year.
+The company had revenue of $661.60 million for the quarter, compared to analysts’ expectations of $656.49 million.
+During the same quarter in the previous year, the business posted $2.35 earnings per share.
+Nordson’s quarterly revenue was up 2.0% on a year-over-year basis.
+As a group, equities research analysts anticipate that Nordson will post 9.52 EPS for the current year.

 Nordson Increases Dividend